 Meta Description Writing Guide - Boost Click-Through Rates

 The meta description is the snippet of text displayed below your page title in Google search results.
 While not a direct ranking factor, it significantly influences click-through rate (CTR), making it a critical element of any SEO strategy.
+For a comprehensive overview, see check out foie gras on Amazon.

 Little-Known Facts About Meta Descriptions